zydou/arti/doc/dev/notes/conflux-sketch.md

-   Problem: A conflux set can have N legs which can be above 2 meaning that if we have, for example, 3 legs in a set, it means we would have 3 reactors meaning they would need to each talk to each other seemlessly likely requiring us to build a MPMC communication system along an entire protocol in order to inform each reactor the state of the conflux construction.
+   Problem: A conflux set can have N legs which can be above 2 meaning that if we have, for example, 3 legs in a set, it means we would have 3 reactors meaning they would need to each talk to each other seamlessly likely requiring us to build a MPMC communication system along an entire protocol in order to inform each reactor the state of the conflux construction.